getodk/central-frontend/packages/web-forms/README.md

 **Plugin:**

-Plugin is there to initialize PrimeVue, currently it exposes no options.
-In future, various configuration options might be added to the plugin.
+The plugin is there to initialize PrimeVue, currently it exposes no options.
+In the future, configuration options may be added to the plugin.

 **Props and Events:**

-- `form-xml`: the XML of ODK XForm to be rendered.
+- `form-xml`: the XML of the ODK XForm to be rendered.
 - `submit`: it is raised when user pressed "Send" button on the Form.

+### What if I don't use Vue?

+We will eventually publish a framework-agnostic custom element.

 ## Development